openforis/sepal-doc/docs/source/cli/gwb.rst

     :width: 50%
     :align: center

-Accounting has been used to map and summarize forest patch size classes in the `FAO SOFO2020 <http://www.fao.org/publications/sofo/en/>`_ report and the Forest Europe `State of Europe’s Forest 2020 <https://foresteurope.org/publications/>`_ report with additional technical details in the respective JRC Technical Reports for `FAO <https://doi.org/10.2760/145325>`_ and `FE <https://doi.org/10.2760/991401>`_.
+Accounting has been used to map and summarize forest patch size classes in the `FAO SOFO2020 <http://www.fao.org/publications/sofo/en/>`_ report and the Forest Europe `State of Europe's Forest 2020 <https://foresteurope.org/publications/>`_ report with additional technical details in the respective JRC Technical Reports for `FAO <https://doi.org/10.2760/145325>`_ and `FE <https://doi.org/10.2760/991401>`_.

 GWB_DIST
 ^^^^^^^^